Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Experiments

-In this study, we only evaluate the performance on each subtask, not the whole task, to verify the effectiveness of the symbolic representations.
-The baseline model is SEQ2SEQ+PM \cite{ALFRED20}, which uses only continuous representations in the computation process unlike our model.
+In this study, we evaluated the performance on each subtask, which is appropriate to assess the robustness to variations of objects and instructions in detail.
+The baseline models are SEQ2SEQ+PM \cite{ALFRED20}, which uses only continuous representations in the computation process at each time, and MOCA \cite{Singh_2021_ICCV}, which factorizes the task into perception and policy.
+Note that both the baselines are end-to-end neural models unlike our NS-IF.

 We report the results in Table \ref{tb:subtask}.
-The proposed NS-IF model improves the success rate especially in the tasks requiring object selection, such as PickupObject, SliceObject and ToggleObject.
-Notably, NS-IF improved the score on SliceObject in the Unseen environments from 3\% to 76\% compared to S2S+PM.
-The fact that only objects with unseen attributes need to be selected to accomplish the tasks in the test sets indicates that the proposed method is more robust to variations of objects on these subtasks than the baseline.
+The proposed NS-IF model improves the success rate especially in the tasks requiring object selection, such as Pickup, Slice and Toggle.
+Notably, NS-IF improved the score on Slice in the Unseen environments from 3\% to 77\% compared to S2S+PM, and surpass MOCA.
+The fact that only objects of unseen attributes need to be selected to accomplish the tasks in the test sets indicates that the proposed method is more robust to variations of objects on these subtasks than the baselines.

 On the other hand, the S2S+PM model fails in many cases and does not generalize to unknown objects.
 Moreover, the accuracy of S2S+PM is much lower in Unseen rooms than in Seen ones, which indicates that S2S+PM is less robust not only to unknown objects but also to the surrounding room environment.
-However, the difference in accuracy of NS-IF between Seen and Unseen is small, indicating that the proposed model is relatively robust to unknown rooms.
+By contrast, the difference in accuracy of NS-IF between Seen and Unseen is small, indicating that the proposed model is relatively robust to unknown rooms.
 This may be related to the fact that the output of ResNet is sensitive to the scenery of the room, while the output of MaskRCNN is not.
-The failed cases of NS-IF in PickupObject and SliceObject are due to the failure to predict the action $a_t$, or failure to find the object in drawers or refrigerators after opening them.
+The failed cases of NS-IF in Pickup and Slice are caused by the failure to predict the action $a_t$, or failure to find the object in drawers or refrigerators after opening them.

 There are still some shortcomings in the proposed model.
 There was little improvement in the Goto subtask.
 It may be necessary to predict the bird's eye view from the first person perspective, or the destination based on the objects that are visible at each time step.
 In addition, the accuracy of other subtasks (PutObject, etc.) that require specifying the location of the object has not yet been improved.
 This is because the pre-trained MaskRCNN used in this study has not been trained to detect the location of the object.